po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/02-Day/02-Day-LessonPlan.md

 ## Overview

 In today's class, students will be continue working with HTML and be introduced to CSS, the fundamental technologies used to structure and style a webpage.
 Students will also learn about web accessibility and semantic HTML tags.
+Towards the end of the lesson, students will delve further into CSS.
+Students will be introduced to the box model and learn how to customize layout using the `display` and `position` properties.

 ## Instructor Notes

 * In this lesson, students will complete activities `09-Ins_CSS-color` through `21-Evr_Git-Guide`.

+* Be ready to view and edit CSS in Chrome DevTools.
+If you need a quick refresher, refer to the [Google documentation on viewing and changing CSS](https://developers.google.com/web/tools/chrome-devtools/css).

 * During activities, encourage students to refer to the provided user stories and acceptance criteria&mdash;as introduced in the previous class&mdash;to identify the user's goal and the conditions that must be met for the solution to be accepted.
 Doing so will help reinforce their computational thinking skills and set them up for success in future coding challenges.

 * If students do not have the required tools set up on their local machines, refer them to office hours for assistance.
 A list of required tools and resources can be found in the [01.1 Lesson Plan](../01-Day/01-Day-LessonPlan.md).

+* For the `Everyone Do: Git` activity, be prepared to demonstrate configuring the local Git default branch to `main` as well as creating a Git repository using `git init`.
+You might want to review [Git Basics—Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) prior to class, so that you can handle student questions as they arise.

-* Remind students to do a `git pull` of the class repo to have today's activities ready and open in VS Code.
+* Help students do a `git pull` of the class repository to have today's activities ready and open in VS Code.

 * If you are comfortable doing so, live-code the solutions to the activities.
 If not, just use the solutions provided and follow the prompts and talking points for review.